 I mentioned earlier that Dr. Snelling’s proposed model seemed plausible at first, since it contained a consistent explanation of relevant data, but that the model was easy to test.
 The reason is that much of the data needed is already available in previously published studies.
 Here is my assessment.

 In Flood geology, catastrophic plate tectonics would provide the mechanism for sediment transport and deposition over Israel.
 In other words, massive earthquakes and shifting plates would drive tsunami-like currents over the continents.
-However, these carbonate rocks are not a disorderly mixture of lime mud, shells, and more, but form cyclic sequences that reflect drastically different depositional environments (Sass and Bein, 1982).
+However, these carbonate rocks are not a disorderly mixture of lime mud, shells, and more, but form regular (cyclic) sequences in a logical order that resembles a range of modern depositional environments (Sass and Bein, 1982).
 For example, some layers contain bedding consistent with nearshore wave activity, while others contain no bedding (quiet water) or even mudcracks.
 Lenses of shale, chert, phosphorite, anhydrite, and quartz geodes can be found, which only form in calm waters or periods of high evaporation.
-This is simply contrary to what one might expect during a global catastrophe, but perfectly consistent with a model of slow deposition in a carbonate platform.
-Of course, one could propose that this simply reflects repeated transgression over the continent during the flood, in which case we may consider the stratigraphy.
+These evidences flatly contradict what one might predict from a global catastrophe, but they are perfectly consistent with a model of slow deposition in a carbonate platform.
+Young-Earth Creationists typically respond that the apparent order of environments simply reflects repeated transgressions over the continent during the flood, in which case we ought to consider the stratigraphy in detail.

-If these rocks were laid down as sediments were repeatedly washed over the continent, what would be the expected geographic distribution of lithofacies (i.e. types of limestone/dolostone)?
+If these rocks were laid down as sediments were repeatedly washed over the continent, what would be the expected geographic distribution of rock types (think of coloring a map according to types of limestone/dolostone)?
 In this model, there is no reason to expect only fine-grained shale and carbonates in the outer shelf (interbedded with chalk), coarse-grained carbonates and large-scale coral reefs in the middle shelf, and fine-grained carbonates and dolomite in the inner shelf.
 One would rather expect a smooth transition from coarse to fine, fine to coarse, corresponding to the energy of waves.
 The distribution of Cretaceous limestone and dolostone can be logically interpreted in the context of slow deposition along a shallow carbonate shelf (Sass and Bein, 1982; Lipson-Benitah et al., 1997; Buchbinder et al., 2000), but simply makes no sense in terms of catastrophic deposition.

 Though I wish to save the details of fossil correlation to another article, it is worth pointing out that carbonate rocks in this region can be correlated over long distances by species of microfauna — namely, foraminifera and calcareous algae.
 These fossils are extremely small, only visible under a microscope, and their ordered succession can not be explained by hydrodynamic sorting, potential to escape danger, or original environment (these organisms simply float around in the surface ocean).
 How is it, then, that the same order of species can be found in southern Israel that can be found in northern Israel (Lipson-Benitah et al., 1997) that can be found in Morocco (Gertsch et al., 2010)?
 Again, this is consistent with conventional models of slow deposition over a carbonate platform, but can not be explained by rapid, catastrophic deposition.